TokioBoy/TokioBoy/README.md

-- 👋 Hi, I’m @TokioBoy
+- 👋 Hi, I’m Vladyslav
-- 👀 I’m interested in playing computer games, playing guitar, music, Japanese culture and reading books
+- 👀 I’m interested in new projects
 - 🌱 I’m currently learning CLojure,Java,HTML and CSS
 - 💞️  I’m looking to collaborate on IT experience
 - 📫 How to reach me higemaster1@gmail.com